utah-cs3550-fa25/assignments/hw3.md

 This makes `Step`s, and `Ingredient`s show up in the Django admin when you view a `Recipe`, and also makes `Profile` data show up.

-Make sure you can log in to the admin interface as `pavpan` and then add, remove, or edit assignments and submissions.
+Make sure you can log in to the admin interface as `pavpan` (by running your server and pointing your browser to http://localhost:8000/admin/) and then add, remove, or edit data.
 Setting up the Django admin is not required but it will make debugging your other phases much easier.